Seth M. Kruglak

 - Advised corporations and banks in connection with project finance transactions and regulatory matters.

-- Advised project companies in connection with disputes with the United States Department of Treasury arising out of cash grant payments under Section 1603 of the American Recovery and Reinvestment Act of 2009.
+- Representing solar and wind project companies in suits filed in the Court of Federal Claims seeking recovery of shortfalls in cash grant payments paid by the Department of the Treasury under Section 1603 of the American Recovery and Reinvestment Act of 2009.

 Additional Complex Disputes and Investigations